resconnx/dotfiles/.github/README.md

 # Dotfiles

-[These dotfiles](https://github.com/resconnx/dotfiles) are for use on shared or personal Alberon accounts.
+[These dotfiles](https://github.com/resconnx/dotfiles) are for use on shared or personal Research ConnectX accounts.

 You can also fork them to make your own copy, which you can customise to your liking ([see below](#how-to-fork-dotfiles)).